JuanWestDev/Breeze/README.md

-# Breeze
-Breeze is a social media app inspired by X/Twitter.
-(JavaScript, EJS, CSS, Node.js, Express)

-Built using a RESTful API
+## Overview

+Breeze is a private microblogging mobile app with a custom API, allowing users to post anything like a tweet.
+It showcases my skills in full-stack development, API design, and mobile-first design.